docker-archive/classicswarm/docs/install-manual.md

 If so, use `sudo` or give the user root privileges.

 * For this example, don't create an AMI image from one of your instances running Docker Engine and then re-use it to create the other instances.
-Doing so will produce errors.
+Doing so produces errors.

-* If your host cannot reach Docker Hub, the `docker run` commands that pull container images may fail.
-In that case, check that your VPC is associated with a security group with a rule that allows inbound traffic (e.g., HTTP/TCP/80/0.0.0.0/0).
-Also Check the [Docker Hub status page](http://status.docker.com/) for service availability.
+* If your host cannot reach Docker Hub, `docker run` commands that pull images fail.
+In that case, check that your VPC is associated with a security group with a rule that allows inbound traffic.
+Also check the [Docker Hub status page](http://status.docker.com/) for service availability.

 ## Step 4.
 Set up a discovery backend

 Here, you're going to create a minimalist discovery backend.
-The Swarm managers and nodes use this backend to authenticate themselves as members of the cluster.
+The swarm managers and nodes use this backend to authenticate themselves as members of the cluster.
-The Swarm managers also use this information to identify which nodes are available to run containers.
+The swarm managers also use this information to identify which nodes are available to run containers.

-To keep things simple, you are going to run a single consul daemon on the same host as one of the Swarm managers.
+To keep things simple, you are going to run a single consul daemon on the same host as one of the swarm managers.

 1. Use SSH to connect to the `consul0` instance.